Urinary tract infection

 Treatment

 Your GP will give your child antibiotics.
+UTIs are treated with antibiotics and often, these can be given at home.

 Early treatment is best.
 If your GP thinks your child has a UTI, they’ll start them on antibiotics once you collect a sample of urine for testing.
 They might change the antibiotics when they get results back from the laboratory.